mogusbi/jquery.equaliser/README.md

-# jQuery Equaliser plugin
+# jQuery Equaliser Plugin
 > Make the heights of elements on the same row the same.

 ## Getting started
 ### NPM
 Install package with NPM and add it to your dependencies:
 `npm install @mogusbi/jquery.equaliser --save`

 ## Introducing it to your page